pixelatedpenguin0/MedTech/README.md

 ## Usage

-1. Register a new account or login with existing credentials
+1. Register a new account or login with existing credentials.
-2. Add medications manually or scan prescription labels
+2. Add medications manually or scan prescription labels.
-3. Set up reminders for each medication
+3. Set up reminders for each medication.
-4. Track medication adherence
+4. Track medication adherence.
-5. View adherence history and statistics
+5. View adherence history and statistics.

 ## API Integration